shiftlabai/saleor-dashboard-docker/README.md

 # Saleor Dashboard Docker

+[Saleor Dashboard](https://github.com/saleor/saleor-dashboard)'s [Dockerfile](https://github.com/saleor/saleor-dashboard/blob/main/Dockerfile) expects environment variables such as `API_URI` to be passed at build time, meaning that Docker images have the GraphQL API URI hard-coded into them.

-A wrapper around the Saleor Dashboard that allows configuration of environment variables at runtime.
+This repo builds a saleor-dashboard Docker image that allows configuration of all environment variables at _runtime_, rather than at build time.

 ## Getting started